Cinereous vulture: Description

-The cinereous vulture is distinctly dark, with the whole body being brown excepting the pale head in adults, which is covered in fine blackish down.
+The cinereous vulture is distinctly dark, with the whole body being dark blackish-brown excepting the pale head in adults, which is covered in fine blackish down.
 This down is absent in the closely related lappet-faced vulture (Torgos tracheliotos).
-The skin of the head and neck is bluish-gray and a paler whitish color above the eye.
-The adult has brown eyes, a purplish cere, a blue-gray bill and pale blue-gray legs.
+The skin of the head and neck is bluish-grey and a paler whitish colour above the eye.
+The adult has brown eyes, a purplish cere, a blue-grey bill and pale blue-grey legs.
 The primary quills are often actually black.
 From a distance, flying birds can easily appear all black.
 The immature plumage is sepia-brown above, with a much paler underside than in adults.
 Immature cinereous vultures have grey down on the head, a pale mauve cere and grey legs.
-Its massive bill is one of the largest of any living accipiterid, a feature enhanced by the relatively small skull of the species.
-The exposed culmen of the cinereous vulture measures 8–9 cm.
+Its massive bill is one of the largest of any living accipitrid, a feature enhanced by the relatively small skull of the species.
+The exposed culmen measures 8–9 cm.
 Only their cousin, the lappet-faced vulture, with a bill length of up to about 10 cm, can rival or outsize the bill of the cinereous.
 The wings, with serrated leading edges, are held straight or slightly arched in flight and are broad, sometimes referred to as "barn door wings".
 Its flight is slow and buoyant, with deep, heavy flaps when necessary.
-The combination of huge size and dark coloration renders the cinereous vulture relatively distinct, especially against smaller raptors such as eagles or buzzards.
+The combination of huge size and dark colour renders it relatively distinct, especially against smaller raptors such as eagles or buzzards.
 The most similar-shaped species, the lappet-faced vulture (with which there might be limited range overlap in the southern Middle East), is distinguished by its bare, pinkish head and contrasting plumage.
 On the lappet-face, the thighs and belly are whitish in adult birds against black to brownish over the remainder of the plumage.
 All potential Gyps vultures are distinguished by having paler, often streaky plumage, with bulging wing primaries giving them a less evenly broad-winged form.
 Cinereous vultures are generally very silent, with a few querulous mewing, roaring or guttural cries solely between adults and their offspring at the nest site.

 Distribution and habitat

 The cinereous vulture is a Eurasian species.
-The western limits of its range are in Spain and inland Portugal, with a reintroduced population in south France.
+The western limits of its range are in Spain and inland Portugal, with a reintroduced population in southern France.
 They are found discontinuously to Greece, Turkey and throughout the central Middle East.
 Their range continues through Afghanistan eastwards to northern India to its eastern limits in central Asia, where they breed in northern Manchuria, Mongolia and Korea.
 Their range is fragmented especially throughout their European range.
 It is generally a permanent resident except in those parts of its range where hard winters cause limited altitudinal movement and for juveniles when they reach breeding maturity.
 In the eastern limits of its range, birds from the northernmost reaches may migrate down to southern Korea and China.
 A limited migration has also been reported in the Middle East but is not common.